tarleb/perevir/README.md

 Extensions for pandoc, for example pandoc Lua filters, should be tested just like any other software.
-Perevir can read text files with input and the expected output, and it will check whether the conversion succeeded.
+Perevir can read text files with input and the expected output, and check whether the conversion succeeded.

-These extensions are often hosted on development platforms that allow to view Markdown files either as code or as rendered documents, offering syntax highlighting etc. Test definitions (perevirky) should be readable on those platforms, and thus can double as easily accessible and always up-to-date documentation.
+These extensions are often hosted on development platforms that allow Markdown files to be viewed either as code or as rendered documents, and offer syntax highlighting etc. Test definitions (perevirky) should be readable on those platforms, and thus can double as easily accessible and always up-to-date documentation.